appsody/website/CONTRIBUTING.md

 Whether you are a user or contributor, official support channels include:

 - If you have any questions, or need any help, contact us on [Appsody Slack](https://appsody-slack.eu-gb.mybluemix.net/)
-- You can also comment on existing issues, or raise new ones on [GitHub](https://github.com/appsody/docs/issues)
+- You can also comment on existing issues, or raise new ones on any of our [GitHub repositories](https://github.com/appsody)

 ## License
 This project is licensed under the Apache 2.0 license, and all contributed stacks must also be licensed under the Apache 2.0 license.
 Each contributed stack should include a LICENSE file containing the Apache 2.0 license.
 More information